nicholaspung/productivity-app/README.md

 # Your Toolbox

 Habit tracker and todo list.
-This was created to be different from other habit trackers by having the calendar shows which habits on which days have not been completed.
+This was created to be different from other habit trackers by having the calendar show which habits on which days have not been completed.
+In addition, it has little bloat and only focuses on the main functions: tracking habits and having a prioritized todo list.

 ## Key Features